keenlabs/Keen-Docs/source/data_analysis/extractions.rst

 Data Extraction to File
 =======================
+Technical Reference: :ref:`extraction-resource`

 You can perform a data extraction at any time from the Keen.io website or via API.
 We wanted to let you know some things about the extraction file:

 * If you don't specify any filters, your extract will include every event in an :ref:`Event Collection<event-collections>`.
 All :ref:`event-properties` are included for each event in the extract.
-The files can get quite large and cumbersome.
+The files can get quite large.
 Use timeframes and filters to narrow the inventory of events that you extract.

 * Every event in your extract will have a :ref:`header:timestamp <property-types>` property.
 That's the value used for sorting events by :doc:`timeframe`.
 The timezone of this timestamp is GMT.